juspay/hyperswitch-docs/hyperswitch-open-source/going-live/pci-compliance/its-no-rocket-science.md

 Lets assume all your software systems are cloud native and do not depend upon on-premise servers.
 In such case your staff will not be able to physically access any cardholder data and hence your business is exempted from Requirement 9.

-That is one PCI Requirement less for your business and 22 controls will be automatically exempted.
+That is one PCI Requirement less for your business and 22 controls would be automatically exempted.

 ### Requirement 3